Splitting Tracks

 (space bar) Starts playing from the current cursor position.
 Click in the waveform display first to position the cursor if necessary.

 (S) Plays the current selection (shown highlighted in yellow in the waveform display).
-To define a selection, click and drag in the waveform display while holding down the shift key.
+Shift-click to play in a continuous loop.
+To define a selection, click and drag in the waveform display.
 To clear the current selection, press Esc.

 (1) Plays a brief snatch of music spanning 1 second either side of the current cursor position.